 Designing Duluth’s “Grand Finale” lift station

 Typically, sewer pipes are buried.
 But because of the city’s geography and geology, that wasn’t possible.
-The lift station pumps wastewater in a force main overtop the Lift Bridge.
-The Lift Station’s design addressed several unique challenges and goals set by the City.
+The lift station pumps wastewater through pipes that climb up the sides of the lift bridge and back down the other side, artfully concealed in plain sight to unsuspecting viewers.
+The lift station’s design addressed several unique challenges and goals set by the City of Duluth.
 One of the largest challenges was to provide a constructible design while minimizing the risk of failure or overflow.
 The site was very small and not conducive to construction of a new structure.
 MSA’s design had to be rebuilt in the same location, while keeping the station operational at all times.

 High levels of safety and reliability